 As You Sow’s success in using shareholder advocacy is part of a larger body of work by a broad range of organizations that invest in companies that have strong environmental, social, and governance (ESG) principles.
 This includes ESG screening of investments, a practice that collectively overturned Milton Friedman’s nearly universally held assumption that responsibility adversely affects a firm’s financial performance.

-Shareholder advocacy efforts have resulted in an unprecedented paradigm shift in the behavior of both shareholders and company management that is creating a new environmentally sustainable economy.
-Over $3 trillion–nearly $1 of every $8 under professional management–is invested using ESG criteria, shareholder advocacy, and community investing strategies.
+Shareholder advocacy efforts have resulted in an unprecedented paradigm shift in the behavior of shareholders and company management that is creating a new environmentally sustainable economy.
+More than $3 trillion — nearly $1 of every $8 under professional management — is invested using ESG criteria, shareholder advocacy, and community investing strategies.

 What is a shareholder resolution?